 The Kirkland Center is committed to providing high quality medical care to all patients, regardless of their income.
 A new Lupus Center study of 143 low-income patients with lupus finds that they are often unable to attend scheduled physician appointments due to obstacles including late or unreliable transportation or insufficient childcare.

 This study identified barriers to access to care that can be improved to help this population obtain adequate healthcare.
-“Improving transportation services or providing temporary childcare is potentially an important approach to ensure that this patient population receives the attentive care they need and deserve,” says Pretima Persad, MPH, lead author of the study and the manager of the Mary Kirkland Center for Lupus Care.
+“Improving transportation services or providing temporary childcare is potentially an important approach to ensure that this patient population receives the attentive care they need and deserve,” says Pretima Persad, MPH, lead author of the study.

 The goal of the Inflammatory Arthritis Center is to become a leader in patient care, education, and research of the inflammatory types of arthritis, including RA, psoriatic arthritis, ankylosing spondylitis, and autoimmune ophthalmic diseases.